home-assistant/developers.home-assistant/blog/2020-07-13-alpine-python.md

 author: Pascal Vizeli
 authorURL: https://github.com/pvizeli
 authorTwitter: pvizeli
-title: "Improving Python's speed with 40% when running Home Assistant"
+title: "Improving Python's speed by 40% when running Home Assistant"
 ---

 We use Alpine for most of our Containers.
 It is the perfect distribution for containers because it is small (BusyBox based), available for a lot of CPU architectures, and the package system is slim.
 Alpine uses musl as their C library instead of the more commonly used glibc.